matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 379) Spring Boot support for unit testing?
 Answer: What do you need for Spring Boot unit testing?
 Access to the Spring Application Context.
 Support for Spring dependency injection.
 Retrieve data from Spring 'application.properties'.
 Mock object support for web, data, REST APIs.
-@SpringBootTest: Loads the application context.
+'@SpringBootTest': Loads the application context.
 Support for Spring dependency injection.
 You can access data from Spring 'application.properties'.

 380) Testing using Reflection?